MartinThoma/MartinThoma.github.io/_posts/2013-01-02-disable-wikipedia-fundraising-banner.md

 ---
 I didn't spend this year for Wikipedia because of the advertising.
 It really got on my nerves:

-{% caption align="aligncenter" width="300" caption="Wikipedia advertising - Fundraising campaign" url="../images/2013/01/wikipedia-advertising-300x85.png" alt="Wikipedia advertising - Fundraising campaign" title="" height="85" class="size-medium wp-image-53041" %}
+{% caption align="aligncenter" width="300" caption="Wikipedia advertising - Fundraising campaign" url="../images/2013/01/wikipedia-advertising-300x85.png" alt="Wikipedia advertising - Fundraising campaign"  height="85" class="size-medium wp-image-53041" %}

 But you can simply disable it:
-{% caption align="aligncenter" width="300" caption="How to disable Wikipedia fundraiser" url="../images/2013/01/wikipedia-disable-fundraiser-300x153.png" alt="How to disable Wikipedia fundraiser" title="" height="153" class="size-medium wp-image-53051" %}
+{% caption align="aligncenter" width="300" caption="How to disable Wikipedia fundraiser" url="../images/2013/01/wikipedia-disable-fundraiser-300x153.png" alt="How to disable Wikipedia fundraiser"  height="153" class="size-medium wp-image-53051" %}

 You only have to go to: